 - Craft Glue

 - 12” x 15” Shadow Box - White Frame (Optional)

 - Design #381 – My free SVG/DXF/PDF design files (available in my free resource library—get the password at the bottom of this post)

-STEP 1: GET MY FREE 3D PAPER OWL SVG FILES
+STEP 1: GET MY FREE 3D PAPER BIRDS SVG FILES

-First, download my 3D Layered Paper Owl SVG/DXF/PDF files from my free resource library.
+First, download my 3D Layered Paper Birds SVG/DXF/PDF files from my free resource library.
 It's Design #381.
-Then, upload the SVG file to Cricut Design Space and add it to your Canvas.
+It includes an owl option and an eagle variation.
+Then, upload the SVG file of your choice to Cricut Design Space and add it to your Canvas.

 If you are not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you are on an iPad or iPhone, here is how to download and upload SVG files to the Cricut Design Space app.